 Sounds pretty fierce right?!
 But, it's for a very good reason.

 First off, during your early recovery period you'll want to be very careful to wear any dressings or support garments (e.g. sports, or post-surgical, bra) – consistently – to get the best results.
 As tempting as it may be to rush out and purchase a flattering new bikini, more often than not it won't offer you the support you need while your breast implants are settling.

 Second, there's a very real chance you could cause significant skin damage to your breasts in the first few months after getting breast implants as any numbness will mean you won't feel your skin burning.

 Thirdly, tanning too early can impact on wound healing and result in unfavorable scarring or pigmentation issues.

 Once you're given the go-ahead by your plastic surgeon to sunbathe expect to hear the following bits of advice:

-After your scars have matured if you do expose them to sun they can initially appear whiter (but it’s only the contrast!).
+After your breast implant incision scars have matured if you do expose them to sun they can initially appear whiter (but it’s only the contrast!).

-If you’re planning a little sunny break soon after surgery (or you’re lucky enough to live a sunny state!) be sure to discuss your lifestyle (and tanning habits) with your surgeon as thoughts about tanning differ among plastic surgeons.
+If you’re planning a little sunny break soon after getting breast implants (or you’re lucky enough to live a sunny state!) be sure to discuss your lifestyle (and tanning habits) with your surgeon as thoughts about tanning differ among plastic surgeons.